ikskuh/spu-mark-ii/docs/isa.md

 ### Result Output

+Each command may output a value which can be processed in various ways.
+The output could be pushed to the stack, the command could be made into a jump or the output could be ignored.

 | Value       | Enumeration   | Description                                                  |
 |-------------|---------------|--------------------------------------------------------------|
 | `00`₂ (0₁₀) | Discard       | The command output will be ignored.                          |